-- Timeframe Reporting year (calendar year for which the quantification is compiled); - Material type Indicate if the NFWR includes: - Only a quantification of the overall amount of food waste considering food and associated inedible parts as a whole.
-The amount reported is thus a combination of is to: "Ensure sustainable consumption and production patterns."
+- Timeframe Reporting year (calendar year for which the quantification is compiled); - Material type Indicate if the NFWR includes:

+is to: "Ensure sustainable consumption and production patterns."
 An accompanying target (Target 12.3) is: "by 2030 halve per capita global food waste at the retail and consumer level, and reduce food losses along production and supply chains including post-harvest losses."
-Sourced January 27, 2015 from: https://sustainabledevelopment.un.org/focussdgs.html both; or
+Sourced January 27, 2015 from: https://sustainabledevelopment.un.org/focussdgs.html